ayushsoni97/Hosting-IITG-Timetable/README.md

-# Hosting-IITG-Timetable
+# Processing Twitter dataset
-Hosting IITG timetable using Cassandra.
+This project includes hosting twitter data using Cassandra and performing queries on it using CQL.